The Modular Online Growth and Use of Language: Basic assumptions

 MOGUL project research takes as its premise that the mind is modular in character, i.e. composed of functionally specialised systems.
 Two of these are specifically linguistic in nature and are unique to human beings.
 They interact with other expert systems such as vision both during the growth of language in the mind and during the processing of language (in comprehension, production, thinking, and even dreaming).
 Explanations are framed within a processing perspective.
 This, however, does not mean representations and their properties are left aside.
-Typically, research into linguistic theory and description typically avoids dealing with mental processes operating in real time; instead, the focus is on abstract structures without recourse to processing explanations.
-Psycholinguists, by contrast, focus on real time activity rather than on issues surrounding abstract linguistic structure.
-However, despite its declared processing perspective, the framework used in this research allows issues surrounding real time mental activity to be integrated with accounts of the representations that make up an individual’s current linguistic knowledge.
+Typically, research into linguistic theory and description avoids dealing with mental processes operating in real time; instead, the focus is on abstract structures without recourse to processing explanations.
+Psycholinguists, by contrast, focus on real-time activity rather than on issues surrounding abstract linguistic structure.
+However, despite its declared processing perspective, the framework used in this research allows issues surrounding real-time mental activity to be integrated with accounts of the representations that make up an individual’s current linguistic knowledge.